RNKushwaha/coolbox/README.md

 coolbox
 =======

-Current version is 1.0.1 released on 3rd Jan, 2015.
-Initial release was 1.0.0 on 7th October, 2014 at 1:11pm.
-I want to add following features to coolBox for my daily task which often requires when developing websites and web apps.
+Current version is **1.0.1** released on *3rd Jan, 2015*.
+Initial release was _1.0.0_ on 7th October, 2014.
+I want to add following features to [coolBox](http://aryan022.byethost13.com/coolwidgets/coolbox/) for my daily task which often requires when developing websites and web apps.

 It takes a lot of time to search, test every plugin, make compatible to use one of them from a tons of plugins, remove jQuery conflicts when using with severals third party plugins and to add new features as client demands.
 These are below--

 <ul>
 <li>Easy to use</li>